Manish3451/Manish3451/README.md

-# Hi, I'm Manish Mandal 👋
+# Manish Mandal

-### About Me
+## About Me
 I am a Machine Learning Engineer with a strong focus on applied AI.
-I have a great interest in **world models in AI** and enjoy exploring how machines can understand and simulate the world.
+I have a deep interest in world models in AI and enjoy exploring how machines can understand and simulate the real world.

-- 🌱 Currently learning and building advanced AI systems.
-- 📚 Passionate about reading research papers and staying updated with the latest AI developments.
+I am passionate about reading research papers and staying up-to-date with the latest advancements in AI.

+## Skills
+- Machine Learning & Deep Learning
-- 💻 Skilled in Python, PyTorch, and machine learning frameworks.
+- Python, PyTorch, NumPy, Pandas
+- Natural Language Processing (NLP)
+- Generative AI and Large Language Models

-### Projects & Work
+## Projects
+- **GPT-2 from Scratch**: Built a GPT-2 style language model from scratch and fine-tuned it on classification tasks to detect spam and ham messages.
+- **RAG-based Multi-Document Application**: Developed a Retrieval-Augmented Generation application for multi-document QA.
+- **Book Recommender System**: Built a recommendation system using AI to suggest books based on content and user preference.

+## Experience
-- Built and fine-tuned GPT-2 style models for real-world tasks.
+- Hands-on experience in building and fine-tuning large language models for real-world applications.
-- Exploring generative AI applications and world modeling in AI.
+- Practical exposure to generative AI pipelines and implementing world models concepts.
+- Focused on applied AI solutions that combine research insights with production-ready systems.